MAULANAAKBARFIRDAUSYA-cmd/mafv5/README.md

 > npm install gify-cli -g
 ```

-### 🆗 Running the bot
+### 🆗 Running the BOT
 Run the Whatsapp bot

 ```bash
 > npm start
 ```

-after running it you need to scan the qr
+After that scan the QR code using your WhatsApp in your phone!

 ## Information
 - Change ownerNumber on [this section](https://github.com/MAULANAAKBARFIRDAUSYA-cmd/mafv5/blob/master/settings/setting.json#L2)